-Whether you’re mold-sensitive, allergic, or just want to keep the stuff at bay for other reasons (health or otherwise), preventing mold growth is probably a big part of your life.
-Here we’ve compiled seven ways on how you can prevent mold growth in your home:
+Whether you’re mold-sensitive, allergic, or want to keep the stuff at bay for other reasons (health or otherwise), preventing mold growth is probably a big part of your life.
+So here we’ve compiled seven ways how you can prevent mold growth in your home:

 - Keep it Clean – While this seems completely obvious, the act of keeping things clean is often overlooked by many.
 Ensure your bathroom, especially your shower area (with lots of moisture), remains dry after use.